 With that said, however, let’s take a look at what ZipRecruiter estimates the junior wage to be.

-ZipRecruiter estimates that a senior Python developer salary should range somewhere around $123,000 ($10,250 per month).
-With this number in mind, it does kind of make sense why people both hype up and want to learn python programming – the salary is truly something to dream for!
+ZipRecruiter estimates that a senior Python programmer salary should range somewhere around $126,751 ($10,563 per month).
+With this number in mind, it does kind of make sense why people both hype up and want to learn Python programming – the salary is truly something to dream for!

 However, do remember – with a great salary, comes great responsibility.
 It might seem like that’s a huge amount of money for someone working at the computer, but the reality couldn’t be further from the truth.
 Senior Python developers spend the bigger portions of their life learning everything there is to know about Python – it would only make sense that their salaries represent that.